Asian markets track Wall St rally as traders weigh Russia sanctions

 “While we’re all rightfully fearful right now, some investors may be seeing this as a time to jump back in.”

-The gains in New York filtered through to Asia, where Tokyo, Shanghai, Seoul, Singapore and Wellington all rose more than one percent.
-Hong Kong, Sydney, Taipei and Jakarta were also up.
+The gains in New York filtered through to Asia, where Tokyo climbed two percent and Mumbai 2.7 percent, while Seoul, Jakarta, Bangkok and Wellington added more than one percent.

+There were also gains in Shanghai, Sydney, Singapore and Taipei, though Hong Kong struggled and suffered fresh selling.

+Traders are keeping a close eye on developments in Ukraine as Russian troops close in on Kyiv.

 The caution came despite signs of progress on Iran nuclear talks that could see it begin exporting crude globally again, ramping up supplies at a time when demand is soaring as the world reopens.